-In preparing the combined financial statements, Management is responsible for assessing Grupo Mateus's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using this accounting basis in preparing the combined financial statements unless Management either intends to liquidate Grupo Mateus or to cease operations, or has no realistic alternative but to do so.
+In preparing the individual and consolidated financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-Those charged with Grupo Mateus's governance are responsible for overseeing the combined financial reporting process.
+Those charged with the governance of the Company and its subsidiaries are responsible for overseeing the financial reporting process.

-Auditors' responsibilities for the audit of the combined financial statements
+Auditors' responsibilities for the audit of the individual and consolidated financial statements

-Our objectives are to obtain reasonable assurance about whether the combined financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the individual and consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
 'Reasonable assurance' is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Brazilian auditing standards and ISAs will always detect a material misstatement when it exists.

-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.